golang-leipzig/golang-leipzig.github.io/content/posts/meetup-30-wrapup.md

 [![](/images/codenotary-immudb_Sep-22_dz_1.pptx_cover.png)](https://golangleipzig.space/downloads/codenotary-immudb_Sep-22_dz_1.pptx.pdf)

-Originally, the CodeNotary team looked at blockchains to implement the idea of tamperproof data - but found that they could build something more performant.
+Originally, the CodeNotary team looked at blockchains to implement the idea of tamperproof data store - but found that they could build something more performant.
-This work resulted in [immudb](https://immudb.io), a lightweight, high-speed immutable database which uses [Merkle-Trees](https://en.wikipedia.org/wiki/Merkle_tree) at its core.
+This work resulted in [immudb](https://immudb.io), a lightweight, high-speed immutable database which is written in Go and uses [Merkle-Trees](https://en.wikipedia.org/wiki/Merkle_tree) at its core.

 Starting with a key-value database, immudb by now supports a dialect and subset